kaidatavis/student-projects/README.md

 ## Q&A session

-Anything related to project, especially the final report and viva.
+Anything related to project, especially the evaluation, final report and viva.

+## Evaluation

+- Recurit 10-15 people (the more the better);
+- Collect some demographic information, such as age, gender, education level, and other things that are important to your app;
+- Divide the participants into two groups: one using your app, one without;
+- Ask them to complete one or more tasks (exact the same for two groups);
+- Record some measurements: such as completion time, accuracy, and quality of the answer;
+- Record the process: screen capture video or video recording;
+- Compare the 'measurements' from the two groups to see if there is any difference;
+- Analyse the recording to see what caused the difference and how it happened;

-## Mock Viva
+## Viva

-A practice befor the actual viva.

 - The actual viva is usally 30 minutes, with 20 minutes presentation & demo and 10 minute Q&A
 - The presentation (usually in ppt) covers everything about the project: from introduction and literature reveiw to implemantation and evaluation.
 Essentilly, it is an overview of your entire project in 15 minutes.
 - There is ususally a demo if the project produces some software/app/website.
 This is your chance to impress the examiners (about the quality of the project outcome), as it provides much more details than the screenshots in the final report.